Locum Tenens: Jobs for Retired or Burnt Out Physicians

 Some doctors like to use locum tenens job openings as a way to network and explore a new city or state before committing to a permanent change.

-Physicians can also choose to branch out from the medical facilities where they normally treat and have the unique opportunity to work with government facilities like Veterans Affairs, Indian Health Services, or the Department of Corrections.
+Physicians can also choose to branch out from the medical facilities where they normally treat patients and have the unique opportunity to work with government facilities like Veterans Affairs, Indian Health Services, or the Department of Corrections.

 Locum tenens providers have full control over their experience and where they work.